 Half of me wants to scream “I did it!” and the other half wants to calmly say “You know you could.”
-I went into Saturday’s Annual Run For Fun 5K in Winona Lake, Ind. hoping to break my previous 5K PR of 31:48 set in May 2009.
+I went into Saturday’s Annual Run For Fun Winona Lake 5K in Winona Lake, Ind. hoping to break my previous 5K PR of 31:48 set in May 2009.
 I knew I would break it.
 But by how much?
-By 3 minutes.
+By three minutes.

 I didn’t win any age group awards, although the race organizers said my age group of 19-24 was larger than most.
 And I believe it, there were more women than men at this race.
 Overall I have mostly positive to say about the race and my performance.
 But let’s break it down.

 Great weather.
 No rain.
 Sun.
 Mild temps.
 Near-perfect racing weather.
 Awesome post-race food and beverages.
 Bottled water, bananas, grapes, oranges, apples and fresh locally-baked bagels and cream cheese.
 Not too small and not to large of a race.
 Enough people to have some competition, but not so many you felt claustrophobic.

 Overall I pushed myself hard during the race.
 I had a great pace at the 2-mile marker, under 18-minutes at that point.
 I knew in order to get a PR I had to feel like I was working.
 My legs were still a bit sore the next day and it’s because I was pushing myself.
 A PR is a PR.

 Results for the race were in a little bit of disarray as the organizers were trying out an ankle chip timing system for the first time.
 Thankful I was not signed up for the 10K race.
 Apparently “someone” moved a cone on the route – decreasing the 10K to a mere 5.1 miles.
 When women were finishing that race in 37 minutes I was like “Dang they are fast!”
-Low and behold the faux paux.
+Low and behold the faux pas.

-– I think I could have pushed myself harder at the Run for Fun 5K.
+I think I could have pushed myself harder at the Run for Fun 5K in Winona Lake.
 I was getting negative mental thoughts during the last mile and I know that slowed me down.
 I swear I was like “Is this really 3.1 because I think they tricked us and its 3.5, etc.”